What Basic Tips Do YOU Want To Share With Restaurants?

 So I thought it would be interesting and helpful for restaurateurs if we put together a list of the “little things” we would love to see restaurants consider.
 The list should NOT include things like “train your employees” or “put processes in place to prevent cross-contamination,” etc. Those are the big issues that need to be tackled separately.
 What I’m looking for here are the little “favors” that would make us love our favorite restaurants even more.

 This is YOUR blog entry.
 This is YOUR list of the “little things” you want restaurateurs to consider to make your dining out experiences even more enjoyable.
 For it to be effective, we need as many opinions as possible.
 They can be related to the front of the house (where we’re seated and served) or the back of the house (kitchen, supplies, etc.).
 They can be related to food or procedures.
 And definitely feel free to repeat ideas that were already stated!
 This information will be even more useful for restaurateurs when we see which suggestions are the most popular.
 And yes, we plan on sharing these tips broadly.

 (I know a lot of you like to respond on Facebook – and I’m happy to have your responses anywhere! – but please consider sharing more of them here this time.)

 So GO!
 What “little tips” would you like to offer restaurateurs?
 Please answer in the Reply box below.

-And after you’re done with this, please remember to rate any restaurants you’ve dined at recently on our core AllergyEats website or smartphone app.
+And after you’re done with this, please remember to rate any restaurants you’ve dined at recently on our core AllergyEats website or app.
 Every time you add a rating, AllergyEats becomes a more valuable tool for our entire food allergy and intolerance community!